 |Risk Level||Account Type||1 Year Return||3 Year Return||5 Year Return||Since Inception

 Related: Wealthfront vs. M1 Finance

-Wealthfront is a prime example of a fully-automated investing service that provides an almost completely hands-off wealth management experience.
-This makes it very attractive to investors who simply don’t have the time, inclination, or ability to manage their investments manually.
+Wealthfront is a prime example of a fully automated investing service that provides an almost completely hands-off wealth management experience.
+This makes it very attractive to investors who don’t have the time, inclination, or ability to manage their investments manually.

 Ease of Use

 One of the main selling points of an automated investment service is the ease at which they provide wealth management services, even to the average Joe.
 In this regard, Wealthfront is at the top of the heap.